 Watercolor is heralded as one of the most accessible painting mediums there is, suitable for any age and skill level.
 Beloved for their ease of use and portability, watercolors require little in the way of equipment.
 While the end result is dependent both on happy accidents and on the skill of the artist, a good brush is also part of the equation.
 Watercolor brushes are traditionally made from natural materials, but there are now many synthetic options available, designed to retain water and evenly transfer pigment across the paper.
 Size, shape, and flexibility all determine the kind of effect a particular brush will produce.
 If you are new to watercolor, take a look at these synthetic watercolor brush sets to find the ideal tools to get you started.

-These high-performance, synthetic and squirrel-and-synthetic brushes have many of the qualities of ones made from natural hair.
-Designed specifically for water-based mediums, the 14 brushes in this set come in a variety of shapes, including cat’s tongue, flat, round, filbert, angle, fan, and rigger.
+Ideal for experimentation, this economical set of 14 synthetic and squirrel-and-synthetic brushes offers a variety of shapes, including cat’s tongue, flat, round, filbert, angle, fan, and rigger.
 With superior water absorbency, these brushes retain their shape for a crisp, even brushstroke, and their short handles offer greater control.
-Use the water-loving squirrel-and-synthetic brushes for washes and filling, and the smaller, full-synthetic brushes for detail work.
-The brushes come packed in a roll-up carrying case perfect for taking on painting expeditions.
+They come packed in a roll-up carrying case perfect for taking to class or on painting expeditions.